Commercial and environmental analysis

 This material is popular for high-performance applications (such as custom foam inserts for protective cases) rather than single-trip packaging.

-It is ideal for long-term (i.e. reusable) storage and transport of high-value or fragile tools, products and equipment.
-In fact, Ecozote provides the highest level of protection of any sustainable foam packaging option.
+It is ideal for long-term (e.g., reusable) storage and transport of high-value or fragile tools, products, and equipment.
+In fact, Ecozote provides the highest level of protection among sustainable foam packaging options.
 It is even possible to calculate the precise amount of foam required to protect specific products or items of equipment.

 The issues associated with other recycled foam packaging – that it is difficult to recycle and has a poor reputation – apply here, too, but less so.
-As Plastazote is generally used over multiple trips/uses, the reusability minimises the environmental impact.
+As Plastazote is generally used over multiple trips and uses, the reusability minimises its environmental impact.

 Ecozote is more expensive than Stratocell or Ethafoam in the short term.
 Still, over time, it becomes more cost-effective due to its reusability.
 The only other consideration is that Ecozote is not currently available in the same range of colours and densities/grades as non-recycled Plastazote.